 I've always been in on AI coding, mostly from a curiosity perspective.
 The early attempts were weak.
 The model didn't understand best practices, solutions were overdone, first principles were out the window, context windows were tiny.
 Anything more than a small app or a tidy little refactor was fraught.

-Just getting the landing page to a level I was happy with using Claude 3.5 was a slog.
+Getting the landing page to a level I was happy with using Claude 3.5 was a slog, but not the good kind.
 I spent more time steering the model away from regressions and bad patterns than I did making forward progress.
 Claude 3.7 with autonomous agents was a step up.
 Bigger context, better awareness of the codebase.
 Still not enough.
 I was writing rules in repo docs, scattering comments around, padding prompts with everything I thought it might need, and it would still trip over itself.

 I'd played around with a few planning tools.
 When Amazon Kiro turned up with its style of spec-driven development, I was in.
 I'd already been deep in refining the flow from idea to implementation.
 The product vision, the UX research, the iterative narrowing, the task breakdown, the API schemas, the estimations.
 All the stuff a real team does before code gets written.
 Spec-driven development felt like a natural extension of that, just for one developer and an agent.